dleovl/RootHideBootstrapUnofficialFAQ/README.md

 Don't run `rm -rf /var/`, it doesn't give you SpringBoard injection.

 [Join the RootHide Discord server](https://discord.com/invite/scqCkumAYp)!
 If you have an issue that isn't listed here, check the [issues](https://github.com/RootHide/Bootstrap/issues).
-If it's still not there, ask in our [Discord](https://discord.com/invite/scqCkumAYp).
+If it's still not there, ask in the [Discord](https://discord.com/invite/scqCkumAYp).
 If you have something you'd like added here, let @dleovl in the server know, or make a PR in this repo.
 This FAQ README will be consistently updated along with the [Bootstrap README fork](https://github.com/dleovl/Bootstrap/blob/main/README.md).

 ## Do I need TrollStore for this bootstrap?